What to Do When Someone Dies: Complete UK Step-by-Step Checklist (2026)

 Benefits you may be entitled to

 If you have lost a spouse or civil partner, you may be able to claim Bereavement Support Payment (a lump sum of up to £3,500 plus up to 18 monthly payments of £350).
-You must claim within 21 months of the death.
+The timing matters: claim within 3 months and you get the lump sum and all 18 monthly payments, and after 12 months the lump sum is lost altogether, though you can still get some monthly payments up to 21 months.
 If you have dependent children, the amounts are higher.
 Our bereavement benefits guide covers every available benefit and how to claim.

 Life insurance and pensions